harrinupponen/actoress-lookalike-predictor-app/README.md

 - Click the "Predict" button
 - And there you go!
 You have the top 5 results

+### Issues

+- While testing with different images, it may give a prediction that a man-user is actress or vice versa.
+This may be just an issue with too small amount of train-data and the similarity of different actor's/actress' images in the train data.

 ### Data augmentation and preparation

 I picked up 2 images of each actor/actress and augmented 25 + 25 images